ananthakumaran/paisa/docs/src/tutorial.md

 ## Interest

-There are many instruments like EPF, FD etc which pay interest at regular intervals.
+There are many instruments like EPF, FD, etc which pay interest at regular intervals.
 We can treat it as just another transaction.

 ```go